MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 - End users select this notification, sign in to the Microsoft Entra ID plug-in with their organization account, and complete multifactor authentication (MFA).

   MFA is a feature of Microsoft Entra.
 Make sure MFA is enabled in your tenant.
-For more informaiton, including any additional app requirements, go to [Microsoft Entra multifactor authentication](/entra/identity/authentication/concept-mfa-howitworks).
+For more information, including any other app requirements, go to [Microsoft Entra multifactor authentication](/entra/identity/authentication/concept-mfa-howitworks).

 - When they successfully authenticate, the device is Microsoft Entra-Joined to the organization and the workplace join (WPJ) certificate is bound to the device.